Learning Adversarial Markov Decision Processes with Delayed Feedback: Setting

 where $\langle \cdot, \cdot \rangle$ is the dot product.
-We measure the performance of the learner by the \emph{regret}, which is the cumulative difference between the value of the learner's policies and the value of the best fixed policy in hindsight, i.e.,
+Let $V^{k,\pi}$ be the value function of $\pi$ with respect to $c^k$.
+We measure the performance of the learner by the \emph{regret} -- the cumulative difference between the value of the learner's policies and the value of the best fixed policy in hindsight, i.e.,